Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

-Now, given $H_\omega$, one considers the spectral projections $\chi_{(\lambda, \mu)}(H_\omega)=:P_\omega$ for $\lambda<\mu$ rational numbers.
-The definition of these projections satisfies the weak-measurability condition of the claim by Stone's formula \cite[Theorem 7.17]{Weidmann}, and the GNS condition.
-By the claim, these projections have constant trace and now we can employ the rest of the argument from \cite{KirschMartinelli}. \end{proof}

 To recap, up to this point we have shown that with respect to our nearest neighbor Hamiltonian $h_{j, j+1}(\omega)$, where the parameter values are IID random variables that change spatially in $j$, then $h_{j, j+1}(\omega)$ admits a translation co-variant thermodynamic limit state which is a ground state of a co-variant automorphism group of dynamics on the quasilocal algebra of observables.
-In this case, the spectrum of the GNS Hamiltonian is constant.
-In particular, we say that the GNS Hamiltonian has a \emph{spectral gap}, if there is $\delta>0$ so that the interval $(0,\delta)\subset res(H_\omega^{GNS})$ the resolvent set.
-The \emph{bulk gap} is then the constant since $\spec(H_{\omega}^{GNS})\}$ is almost surely constant.

-We have arrived at the following theorem \begin{thm}[Bulk Gap Alternative] The bulk gap of the IID AKLT model is constant almost surely. \end{thm}
+In this case, the spectrum of the GNS Hamiltonian is deterministic.
+Recall that the GNS Hamiltonian has a \emph{spectral gap} if there is $\delta>0$ so that the interval $(0,\delta)\subset \res(H_\omega^{GNS})$ the resolvent set.
+The \emph{bulk gap} is then the deterministic constant since $\spec(H_{\omega}^{GNS})$ is deterministic.
+We have arrived at the following theorem \begin{thm}[Bulk Gap Alternative] The bulk gap of the IID AKLT model is deterministic. \end{thm}

-In fact, the bulk gap closes with probability one as we will show now.
+In fact, if $0$ and $\tfrac{\pi}{4}$ are in the support of $\P$, the bulk gap closes with probability one as we will show now.
 We write $S_{x}^z$ the spin-z matrix for a spin-1 particle at site $x\in \mathbb{Z}$.
-I.e.